Pinterest

 • and one other very interesting cauliflower recipe I learned from my granddaughter: Buffalo Cauliflower Bites!
 At first I wondered about these, but then I tried them.
 Totally not German, but totally lecker!

-Why does Cauliflower change color when cooking?
+Why does Cauliflower change color When Cooking?

 Depending on the type of pot you use, the cauliflower may change color slightly as you cook it due to the chemical compounds in the cauliflower.